Guide for New Students

 Required Introductory Courses for First-year Pre-Med, Pre-Dent, Pre-Vet, Pre-PT, Pre-Pharmacy, and Pre-Optometry Students.

-The following courses are required pre-health courses suitable for first-year students.
-While a student cannot take all of these courses in their first year, some should be taken in a student’s first year, while others can wait.
+A student cannot take all of these courses in their first year.
+However, some should be taken in a student’s first year, while others can wait.

-• College-level Math.
-Two semesters (6 credits) of college-level math are required by the above mentioned pre-health career tracks.
-While these courses are suitable for first-year students, they can be taken in future years as well without delaying a student’s application to the professional school of their choice.
+• These courses are suitable for first-year students.
+However, they can be taken in future years and will not delay a student’s application to the professional school of their choice.

 • One semester (3 credits) of statistics is generally required to partially fulfill this requirement.
 Three UMW courses apply: STAT 180, BIOL 260 and PSYC 261.

-• One semester (3 credits) of any other college-level math course can be taken to fulfill the math requirement.
-While some students take calculus, calculus is generally NOT required for professional health programs.
+• One semester (3 credits) of any other college-level math course to fulfill the math requirement.
+Some students take calculus, but calculus is generally NOT required for professional health programs.

-• English Composition.
-Two semesters (6 credits) of English composition or writing intensive courses are required by the above mentioned pre-health career tracks.
-While these courses are suitable for first-year students, they can be taken in future years as well without delaying a student’s application to the professional school of their choice.
+• These courses are suitable for first-year students.
+They can be taken in future years without delaying a student’s application to the professional school of their choice.

 • At UMW, we recommend students take at least one ENGL writing course, such as ENGL 202, ENGL 306, ENGL 307, to partially fulfill this requirement.

-• Introductory Psychology.
-At least one semester (3 credits) of introductory psychology is required by the above mentioned pre-health career tracks (some tracks might require more than one course).
-PSYC 100 is recommended.
-While this course is suitable for first-year students, it can be taken in future years as well without delaying a student’s application to the professional school of their choice.
+• This course is suitable for first-year students.
+It can be taken in future years as well without delaying a student’s application to the professional school of their choice.

-• Introductory sociology.
-At least one semester (3 credits) of introductory sociology is required by Premed and Pre-Vet.
-At UMW, SOCG 105 and SOCG 155 are recommended.
-While these courses are suitable for first-year students, they can be taken in future years as well without delaying a student’s application to the professional school of their choice.
+• These courses are suitable for first-year students.
+They can be taken in future years as well without delaying a student’s application to the professional school of their choice.

 Course Selection: Required Introductory Courses for First-year Pre-Physician Assistant (PA) Students and Pre-Occupational Therapy (pre-OT) Students